Near Cleone in Mendocino County, California — The American West (Pacific Coastal)

 Early in the logging era, specialized "doghole schooners" hauled lumber from the Mendocino Coast to markers in San Francisco.
 "Dogholes" referred to shipping points along the coast "too small for a dog to turn around in," but with just enough room to load lumber onto a small wooden schooner.

 Erected by California State Parks.

 Location.
-39° 29.376′ N, 123° 48.148′ W. Marker is near Cleone, California, in Mendocino County.
-Marker can be reached from Mill Creek Drive near California Route 1.
+39° 29.408′ N, 123° 48.103′ W. Marker is near Cleone, California, in Mendocino County.
+Marker is on Mill Creek Drive near Shoreline Highway (California Route 1).
 Touch for map.
 Marker is in this post office area: Fort Bragg CA 95437, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 3 miles of this marker, measured as the crow flies.
-Timber Years (about 300 feet away, measured in a direct line); Surrounded By Trees (approx. 2.6 miles away); Our Past Through Our Trash (approx. 2.7 miles away); The Weller House (approx. 3 miles away); First Baptist Church Bell (approx. 3 miles away); Dynamite Shack (approx. 3 miles away); Fort Building (approx. 3 miles away); Major William F. Mullen Freedom Tree (approx. 3.1 miles away).
+Harvesting the Shore (about 300 feet away, measured in a direct line); Surrounded By Trees (approx. 2.7 miles away); Our Past Through Our Trash (approx. 2.8 miles away); The Weller House (approx. 3 miles away); First Baptist Church Bell (approx. 3 Dynamite Shack (approx. 3 miles away); Fort Building (approx. 3 miles away); Major William F. Mullen Freedom Tree (approx. 3.1 miles away).

 More about this marker.
 This marker is located on the Laguna Point Trail in MacKerricher State Park.